boodland/MaterialComponents-Angular-POC/README.md

 # MaterialComponents-Angular-POC

-Proof Of Concept of an Angular app using [Angular Material](https://material.angular.io/) CSS framework
+Proof Of Concept of an Angular app using [Angular Material](https://material.angular.io/) CSS framework.

+The intent of this project is just to evaluate the different features/components of both frameworks.
+Any task related with testing, deploying, UX or any other development practice is out of the scope.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.